-"This is the one of my right hand."
+"This is the one of thy right hand."

 Then he returned to the people he had left.
-He got the t-ord fiannta (?
+He got the ord Fiannta (?
 Dord) of the Fian, and he sounded it.
-(See illustration, page 287, for an ancient horn, sculptured on a stone in the east of Scotland.)
+(See illustration, page 303, for an ancient horn, sculptured on a stone in the east of Scotland.)

-There gathered all that were in the southern end of Alba of the Fiantaichean to where he was.
-He went with these men, and they went to attack the Lochlaners, and those which he did not kill he swept them out of Alba.\
+There gathered all that were in southern end of Alba of the Faintaichean to where he was.
+He went with these men, and they went to attack the Lochlaners, and those which he did not kill he swept them out of Alba.

-\ This, then, seems to be popular history, interlarded with Celtic mythology.
+This, then, seems to be popular history, interlarded with Celtic mythology.
 History of a successful rising of Celts in Scotland, headed by a leader who was a Scandinavian by the mother's side; against the Scandinavians who had beaten them twice before.
 Once and for a long time in Ireland, whence they retired to Scotland, and again long afterwards, treacherously and by the help of Irish allies in Scotland.

-The mythology has to do with fish; so has that of the two stories which follow; so, as an illustration, I have copied all the fish which are figured in the "sculptured stones of Scotland," together with some of the characteristic ornaments which accompany them.
+The mythology has to do with fish; so has that of the two stories which follow; so, as an illustration, I have copied all the fish which are figured in the "Sculptured Stones of Scotland," together with some of the characteristic ornaments which accompany them.

-It is remarkable that, with the exception of two, all these are swimming from the left to the right of an observer, and that a nondescript creature which is often figured on the same stones with fish, heads the same way.
+It is remarkable that, with the exception of two, all these are swimming from the left to the right of an observer, and that a noudescript creature which is often figured on the same stones with fish, heads the same way.
 I take the monster to be a representation of a water animal, a walrus, by an artist who had never seen one.

 As no explanation has yet been found for the symbols, as fish clearly have to do with Celtic mythology, and as Celtic mythology appears to have been mixed with solar and well worship, it seems worth considering whether these symbols may not have an astronomical meaning.
-One of the signs of the Zodiac is and has been for many a day Pisces; and the symbol is $\mathcal{H}$ .
-The sun passes northwards through the constellation in the spring, and when the sun is travelling north "the fish" are swimming south.
-South and to the right are expressed by the same word in Gaelic-" deas."
+One of the signs of the Zodiac is and has been for many a day Pisces; and the symbol is)-(.
+The sun passes nerthwards through the constellation in the spring, and when the sun is travelling north "the fish" are swimming south.
+South and to the right are expressed by the same word in Gaelic-"deas."
 Fish swimming to the right are swimming south (deas).
 The sun crosses the equator at the vernal equinox; and one of the emblems here associated with fish consists of circles, which still stand for the sun in our almanacks; joined by two crescents which in like manner stand for moons or months, and separated by a line.
-Another consists of a circle
+Another consists of a circle bisected by a double line, which also cuts two smaller circles, touching it on either side.
+May not all these symbols refer to the sun of winter and the summer sun; to the sun crossing the line at the vernal equinox; and may not these rude sculptured stones be erected to mark spots for celebrating festivals.
+A sword, a mirror, and a comb, or things like them, accompany the fish; and at first sight they would appear to have nothing to do with this supposition.